dboutote/Advanced-Term-Fields-Images/README.md

 # Advanced Term Fields: Featured Images

-Easily assign featured images for categories, tags, and custom taxonomy terms.
-Term meta, with images!
+Easily add featured images to your categories, tags, and custom taxonomy terms.
+Supports all taxonomies!

-**Advanced Term Fields: Featured Images** extends the Advanced Term Fields framework to give users the ability to easily add and manage featured images for any category, tag, or custom taxonomy.
+**Advanced Term Images** gives users the ability to easily add and manage featured images for categories, tags, and custom taxonomies.

+**Update:** As of version 1.0 this plugin no longer relies on the Advanced Term Fields framework.
+All functionality from that framework has been incorporated within this plugin.

 ![term admin](assets/screenshot-1.png?raw=true "Featured Images!")